Skip to main content

 Frequently asked questions

-Multiple BitGo investment accounts may mean multiple claims.
+Multiple BitGo accounts may mean multiple claims.
 Some account types can be processed together, but others require their own documentation.
 Check with the Legal & Regulatory Requests to confirm what applies.

 BitGo